gigapi/gigapi_querier/README.md

 3. Use DuckDB to execute optimized queries against selected files
 4. Post-process results to handle BigInt timestamps

 ## <img src="https://github.com/user-attachments/assets/a9aa3ebd-9164-476d-aedf-97b817078350" width=24 /> Notes for Developers

 - File paths in metadata.json may contain absolute paths; the system handles both absolute and relative paths
 - Time fields are converted from nanosecond BigInt to ISO strings
 - Add `?debug=true` to query requests for detailed troubleshooting information
+- Iceberg support uses existing QueryClient and DuckDB for all operations

 -----